-The Villanova MSF program is a full-time commitment for nine months.
+The Villanova MSF program is a full-time commitment for 11 months.
 You’ll manage a full course load that consists of classroom hours during the day, coursework, a professional development program and group work.

 The Villanova School of Business does not currently offer a part-time MSF program.

 Although we do not have an MBA/MSF degree, we do offer an MSF-to-MBA option, which allows MSF graduates to apply up to 12 of their MSF credits toward the Villanova MBA.
 Students do need to apply for the MBA program separately once they’ve completed the MSF.